abrelsfo/Vim-Cheatsheet/README.md

 `d` is our delete/cut key and works in a similar fashion to yank deleting in Vim is more like cutting in Vim since it places your deletion in the buffer you paste from
-- `d&rarr;`: Cut the char under the cursor
+- `d &rarr;`: Cut the char under the cursor
-- `d&larr;`: Cut the char before the cursor
+- `d &larr;`: Cut the char before the cursor
-- `d&darr;`: Cut the text on the current line and the line below
+- `d &darr;`: Cut the text on the current line and the line below
-- `d&uarr;`: Cut the text on the current line and the line above
+- `d &uarr;`: Cut the text on the current line and the line above
 - `d$, D`: Cut text from cursor to end of line
 - `d^`: Cut text from before cursor to beginning of line
 - `dd`: Cut the current line of text